 Superprof is a hub of professionals looking to pass on their knowledge and experience onto students.
 One of the best things about it is that you can see reviews left by other students about a drum teacher and find the perfect match for your needs and expectations.

-You can also search for drumming teachers in Leeds, see if some tutors are willing to come to your home or maybe join a group lesson schedule near where you live.
+You can also search for drumming teachers in Glasgow, see if some tutors are willing to come to your home or maybe join a group lesson schedule near where you live.

 Keep practising what you are taught during your drumming lessons and you will master the double bass and the ride cymbal in no time, getting ready for your first drum solo performance Bonham style before you know it!